![]() |

 A comprehensive range of ancillary equipment is also available from Hughes to make the HARD shelter self-reliant and independent of mains services.
 The shelter can be erected by two people in less than three minutes.

-- Facing hazards in the food industry
+- Protecting people in the printing industry

-- Are your safety showers ready for winter?
+- Tank-fed safety showers

 - Combat bacteria growth in safety showers

-- Freeze-protected safety showers
+- Weekly activation of safety showers